Sign up for weekly AppOps insights.

 For instance, if your financial transaction data in Salesforce is inaccurate or inconsistent, it could lead to incorrect financial reporting.
 That could be a violation of SOX regulations and result in hefty fines, legal penalties, and damage to your company’s reputation.

-Similarly, let’s say your data security isn’t up to date and you suffer a breach.
+Similarly, let’s say your security posture isn’t strong enough and you suffer a breach.
 A bad actor could make unauthorized changes to your financial data, which could also lead to noncompliance with SOX.

 Elements of a SOX-Compliant Data Governance Structure